passbolt/passbolt_help/_pages/api/authentication.md

 ```

 Step 1.1: A matching key is not found.
-The server returns a `HTTP NOT FOUND` response.
+The server returns a `HTTP NOT FOUND` response meaning the user with the given fingerprint does not access to your passbolt server.

 Step 1.2: A matching key is found.
-The server then generates a random token, stores and encrypts it with the user’s public key found in the previous step.
+The server then generates a random token, stores it locally and then encrypts it with the user’s public key found in the previous step.
 The encrypted token is then sent in the `X-GPGAuth-User-Auth-Token` header to the client.
+An example response looks like this.

 ```
 x-frame-options: sameorigin